-- Guidance for undertaking the valuation in accordance with section 143 of the Pensions Act 2004 (version H7)
+- Guidance for undertaking the valuation in accordance with section 143 of the Pensions Act 2004 (version H8)

-- Guidance for actuaries conducting a valuation under section 152 and statement setting out how we’ll make a funding assessment under section 152 of the Pensions Act 2004 (version D4)
+- Guidance for actuaries conducting a valuation under section 152 and statement setting out how we’ll make a funding assessment under section 152 of the Pensions Act 2004 (version D5)

-- Guidance for actuaries conducting a valuation under section 156 of the Pensions Act 2004 (version C4)
+- Guidance for actuaries conducting a valuation under section 156 of the Pensions Act 2004 (version C5)

-- Guidance for undertaking the valuation in accordance with section 179 of the Pensions Act 2004 (version G9)
+- Guidance for undertaking the valuation in accordance with section 179 of the Pensions Act 2004 (version G10)

-We’ve also updated our information note Additional information for carrying out a section 143 valuation and published a new information note Information for valuing benefits in respect of the Hampshire, Hughes and Bauer judgments in a section 143 valuation.
+We’ve also updated our information note: Information for valuing benefits in respect of the Hampshire, Hughes and Bauer judgments in a section 143 valuation (version 2).

-These two information notes supplement H7, D4 and C4 and give more detail for actuaries carrying out s143, s152 and s156 valuations.
+This information note supplements H8, D5 and C5 and gives more detail for actuaries carrying out s143, s152 and s156 valuations.

 Why we’ve updated the valuation guidance documents

-The new versions of the valuation guidance documents and information notes come into effect on 1 December 2021.
+The new versions of the valuation guidance documents and information notes are effective from 1 January 2024.
 Schemes and advisors who are in the process of carrying out s143, s152 or s156 valuations under an earlier version of the relevant guidance should discuss the approach with their usual PPF actuarial contact.

 Read all updated valuation guidance documents and information notes.